 Email me at elbueler@alaska.edu.
 I hold office hours in Chapman 306C.

-I plan to teach this functional analysis course as though it is in support of the finite element method.
-Each week I will start with a numerical computation of some kind, and then spend the rest of the week gathering the functional analytic definitions and theory to support it.
-Note that infinite-dimensional normed vector spaces, including Hilbert and Banach spaces, are central to functional analysis.
-The exact solutions of continuum problems like partial differential equations live in such spaces.
-Generally these are spaces of functions on domains in euclidean space, with some given regularity to allow derivatives and boundary values, so they are often Sobolev spaces.
-These spaces also contain high-quality approximating finite-dimensional subspaces, such as the piecewise-polynomial spaces of the finite element method.
-This course is not really about finite element calculations themselves, and programming will not be an essential skill, but linear functionals, bilinear forms, Sobolev spaces, and interpolation will be important ideas.
+I plan to teach this functional analysis course as though it is in support of applied mathematics, and specifically of the finite element method.
+Each week I will start with an applied or numerical computation of some kind, and then spend the rest of the week gathering the functional analytic definitions and theory to support it.
+Note that infinite-dimensional normed vector spaces, especially Hilbert and Banach spaces, are the central objects of functional analysis.
+The solutions of continuum problems like partial differential equations live in such spaces.
+Generally these spaces contain functions on domains in R^d, d=2,3, with some regularity to allow derivatives and boundary values; often they are Sobolev spaces.
+Such spaces contain high-quality approximating finite-dimensional subspaces, namely piecewise-polynomial spaces of the finite element method and also the trigonometric subspaces of Fourier analysis.
+Note that this course is not primarily about finite element calculations themselves, and programming will not be an essential skill.
+However, linear functionals, Sobolev spaces, integral operators, differential operators, bilinear forms, and interpolation will all be important ideas.

 We will have to see if this course structure works!
 It is experimental.